-Despite the number of EU citizens who have already obtained settled or pre-settled status, a significant number of EU citizens have not, or are not, aware of the opportunity, or need to apply for this status.
+Despite the number of EU citizens who have already obtained Settled or Pre-Settled status, a significant number have not or are not aware of the opportunity or need to apply for this status.

-The Government’s deadline leaves only three months in which to apply and if the deadline is not met, the right will be lost.
 Employers should be reminding employees of the need to apply for this if they wish to do so.
-That said, a note of caution: the reminder should be issued to all staff, not only those whom the employers knows or believes may be non-UK nationals, to avoid any allegation of discrimination.
+That said, a note of caution: the reminder should be issued to all staff, not only those whom the employers knows or believes may be non UK nationals, to avoid any allegation of discrimination.

-While the focus has been on Covid-19 and even on the Brexit deal with the EU, the long trailed “points based” immigration system finally came into effect on 1 December.
-From that date, a new skills-focused immigration regime became effective.
+While the focus has been on Covid 19 and even on the Brexit deal with the EU, the long trailed “points based” immigration system, finally came into effect on 1st December.
+From that date, a new skills focussed immigration regime became effective.

 The primary focus of the new scheme is to allow those with appropriate skills to work in the UK.
 Put simply, the higher the level of skills and education, as well as the higher level of income, the better your chances of getting a visa.

-All employers seeking to employ overseas nationals require to have a licence from the United Kingdom Visa & Immigration Office (UKVI), to be able to issue Certificates of Sponsorship (COS) for a prospective employee.
-The new regime does not place a limit on the number of immigrants entitled to come to the UK under these arrangements but employers with existing licences may have to consider extending the number of Certificates available to them, especially as any future EU employees will need to have a work visa and will use one of those certificates.
+All employers seeking to employ overseas nationals need a licence from the United Kingdom Visa & Immigration Office (UKVI), to be able to issue Certificates of Sponsorship (COS) for a prospective employee.
+The new regime doesn’t place a limit on the number of immigrants entitled to come to the UK under these arrangements but employers with existing licences may have to consider extending the number of Certificates available to them, especially as any future EU employees will need to have a work visa and will use one of those certificates.

-Employers who only employ EU Nationals have not previously required a licence to issue Certificates of Sponsorship but as of 1 January 2021 these businesses must now obtain them.
-Now is the time to apply for such a licence if you don’t already have one.
+Employers who only employ EU Nationals have not previously required a licence to issue Certificates of Sponsorship but since 1st January 2021 these businesses must now obtain them.
+Now is the time to apply for this licence if you don’t already have one.